HumanSignal/label-studio-ml-backend/label_studio_ml/examples/llm_interactive/README.md

 or [Azure](https://azure.microsoft.com/en-us/products/ai-services/openai-service) API to interact with GPT chat models ( gpt-3.5-turbo, gpt-4, etc.).

-You can also run local models with Ollama

 The interactive flow allows you to perform the following scenarios:

 * Autolabel data given an LLM prompt (e.g. "Classify this text as sarcastic or not")